POEM: More Than Just, A Tinkle In The Pants

 Illegal to ink for won self

-You're or you're life
+You’re money or you’re life

 Weather helled up